7 Common Symptoms of a Bad Alternator

 - worn brushes,

-Regardless of why your alternator fails, the warning signs are there in most cases before an alternator fails.
+Regardless of why your alternator fails, the warning signs are often there before an alternator fails.

 This article will review the common symptoms of a bad alternator.